Pet Circle

 The Bullmastiff is another gentle giant that likes to take life easy and is very tolerant of children.
 They are extremely loyal and will go to the ends of the earth to protect their family.
 Bullmastiffs are another low shedding but high drool factor dog.

-Best Dogs for full-time workers
+The best apartment dogs for full-time workers

 French Bulldog